angelmz/learn-elixir-with-tests/markdown/hello-world.md

        test/delete_test.exs:5: (test)
 ```

-We can use pattern matching here to check the language is equal to "Spanish" and if so change the message
+We can use pattern matching here to check the language is equal to :spanish and if so change the message

 ```elixir